Skip to main content

 This endpoint creates a voice and optionally starts training

-There are 2 ways to train a voice:
+There are 2 ways to provide data for a voice:

 1. Providing a URL to a dataset when creating the voice